 - 4 cloves garlic, sliced, optional

-- 4 tablespoons vegan butter, softened, or extra virgin olive oil
+- ½ cup vegan butter, softened, or extra virgin olive oil

 Instructions

-- Peel the potatoes and cut them into 1-inch cubes (2.5 cm), then transfer to a large pot full of cold water along with the garlic (if using).
+- Peel the potatoes and cut them into 1-inch cubes (2.5 cm).
+Place them in a large pot of cold water, and add the garlic (if using).

-- Bring to a boil, then low the heat to medium-high and cook uncovered for 15-20 minutes or until the potatoes are fork-tender.
+- Bring it to a boil, then reduce the heat to medium-high and simmer uncovered for 15-20 minutes, or until the potatoes are easily pierced with a fork.

-- Drain the potatoes and garlic well and return them to the pot.
+- Drain the potatoes and garlic, then put them back in the pot.

-- Add the vegan butter and the salt, and mash them using a potato masher or a fork until well combined.
+- Add the vegan butter and salt, then use a potato masher or fork to mash them until well combined.

-- Heat the milk on the stovetop (or in the microwave) until warm.
+- Warm the milk on the stovetop (or in the microwave).

-- Serve your vegan mashed potatoes immediately with some vegan gravy, or a giant scoop of vegan butter, or just by themselves.
+- Serve your vegan mashed potatoes right away, whether with a side of vegan gravy, a generous dollop of vegan butter, or simply on their own.

 Notes